 We will have a lot of non-alcoholic beverages, juices and mocktails available.
 Many of the organizers don’t drink or won’t be drinking at this event, so we get it and hope you’ll be pleased with the selection we have.

 We can also handle memberships for designated drivers, just get in touch with the organizers to ask directly.

 What kind of dietary restrictions will you support for food?

 We’ll have gluten free and dairy free options available from a separate serving stand on a different floor that was prepared in a separate kitchen.
 Vegan and vegetarian friendly options will be available.
-We can’t guarantee no cross-contamination, but as some of the organizers also have the above dietary needs, we’ll be doing our best.
+We cannot guarantee no cross-contamination.
+As some of the organizers also have the above dietary needs, we’ll be doing our best.